gruntjs/grunt-contrib-connect/README.md

 ```

 #### Roll Your Own
-Like the previous example, this example will start a static web server at `http://localhost:9001/`, with its base path set to the `www-root` directory relative to the gruntfile.
-Unlike the previous example, this is done by creating a brand new task. in fact, this plugin isn't even installed!
+Like the [Basic Use](#basic-use) example, this example will start a static web server at `http://localhost:9001/`, with its base path set to the `www-root` directory relative to the gruntfile.
+Unlike the other example, this is done by creating a brand new task. in fact, this plugin isn't even installed!

 ```javascript
 // Project configuration.